Who can register to vote?

-- A person who is registered to vote in another U.S. jurisdiction may vote on Guam until the Commission has transmitted an affidavit to said jurisdiction requesting that person’s name to be removed from such election roll.
+- A person who is registered to vote in another U.S. jurisdiction may not vote on Guam until the Commission has transmitted an affidavit to said jurisdiction requesting that person’s name to be removed from such election roll.
 The Commission shall provide affidavit forms for the removal of names of voters from the election rolls of other U.S. jurisdictions.
 For purposes of establishing residency in a district or municipality, a person shall be domiciled in that district or municipality for at least thirty (30) days immediately prior to the election.
 For voting purposes, a person shall have only one (1) place of domicile.

 Where to register

-You may register to vote by completing an Affidavit of Registration at the Guam Election Commission, Arcade Suite A11 Ground Floor of the GCIC Building in Hagåtña.
+You may register to vote by completing an Affidavit of Registration at the Guam Election Commission, 2nd Floor, Ste.
+202 of the Oka Building in Tamuning.
 You may also register to vote with a Volunteer Voter Registrar, at any village Mayor’s Office, or a public high school or college campus, when a registrar is available.

 When to register